pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sClusterMetrics.md

 helm upgrade --install telegraf --repo https://helm.influxdata.com/ telegraf-operator -n metrics --version 1.3.3 -f 30-helm/cluster-metrics/02-telegraf-values.yaml
 ```

 Telegraf operator makes it very easy to add monitoring sidecars to your deployments.
-All you need to do is add annotaions, which are shown in `30-helm/cluster-metrics/03-ping-with-metrics-values.yaml`
+All you need to do is add annotations, which are shown in `30-helm/cluster-metrics/03-ping-with-metrics-values.yaml`

-These values can be copied to your ping-devops values.yaml manually, or the file can be referenced at the end of your helm install command.
+These values can be copied to your ping-devops `values.yaml` manually, or the file can be referenced at the end of your helm install command.
 For example:

 ```
 helm upgrade --install ping-metrics pingidentity/ping-devops -f my-values.yaml -f 30-helm/cluster-metrics/03-ping-with-metrics-values.yaml
 ```

-Once the Ping software is healthy and producing metrics, there should be sidecars on Ping pods.
+After the Ping software is healthy and producing metrics, there should be sidecars on Ping pods.

 ```
 NAME                                                 READY   STATUS
 ping-metrics-pingaccess-admin-0                      1/1     Running
 ping-metrics-pingaccess-engine-68464d8cc8-mhlsv      2/2     Running
 ping-metrics-pingdataconsole-559786c98f-8wsrm        1/1     Running
 ping-metrics-pingdirectory-0                         2/2     Running
 ping-metrics-pingfederate-admin-64fdb4b975-2xdjl     1/1     Running
 ping-metrics-pingfederate-engine-64c5f896c7-fn99v    2/2     Running
 ```

-Note `2/2` on pods with sidecars.
+Note the `2/2` indicator for pods with sidecars.

 ## View Metrics

-Browse to Grafana via the Ingress URL or port-forward.
+Browse to Grafana using the Ingress URL or by running a `kubectl port-forward` command.
 Log in with the `admin` user and password set in `01-prometheus-values.yaml`

-Next, import `04-ping-overview-dashboard.json` via the `+` on the left of Grafana's home screen.
+Finally, import the `04-ping-overview-dashboard.json` using the `+` button on the left of Grafana's home screen.

 The `Ping Identity Overview` dashboard will have a dropdown for namespace at the top.
-Select your namespace to see:
+Select the namespace running Ping products to see something similar to this example:

 ![](../images/cluster-metrics-dashboard.png)

-Any of the panels can be edited, or new ones made to fit needs.
+Any of the panels can be edited, or new ones created to fit your needs.